Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 That would be China or that would be some other major power in good standing.

-There's not very many of them left on the table.
+There's not very many of them left.

-Yeah, there aren't many in that.
+Yeah, there aren't many in that problem.

-I wonder, Gary, if you could put that comment back up on the screen.
+I wonder, Gary, if you could put that comment back up on the screen, what do you think about this?

 This is interesting.

-But he says that the Russians are very angry, and I mean angry at Putin for even meeting with Whitkov when they know an attack will happen soon.
+Nikos here, I believe, is, I think he's actually a Russian person, but he says that the Russians are very angry, and I mean angry at Putin for even meeting with Witkoff when they know an attack will happen soon.

 I think kind of echoes what you said a while ago.

-Well, if you understand the Russian political scene, you'll know that there's a large portion of the population that are quite hawkish on, they want to see this, A, this conflict be wound up and come to some conclusion.
+Well, if you understand the Russian political scene, you'll know that there's a large portion of the population that are quite hawkish.

 But they also are really furious at having been stabbed in the back by the United States and, of course, Ukraine.